What’s the difference between bronze, silver and gold plans?

 Another way metal tiers differ from each other is whether they pair with an HSA, or health savings account.
 An HSA is a bank account you use to pay medical expenses.
 You can save on taxes with an HSA because the money you put in and take out is tax-free or tax-deductible.

-Learn more about HSAs, including which plans are eligible, in our help center.
+Learn more about HSAs, including which health plans are eligible, in our help center.

 We make it simple.
-Take a look at our available plans, and find out if you're eligible to enroll.
-You can also see if you qualify for lower costs.
+Take a look at our available health plans, and find out if you're eligible to enroll.
+You can also see if you qualify for lower rates.